imrahulkumar/ScaleLabs/README.md

 ## About the project

-The project is hosted at (https://scale-labs.herokuapp.com/).
+The project is hosted at (https://scale-labs.herokuapp.com/). <br>
+Developed in Angular 6

 ## Development server